henrietta-k/adapt-learning-wiki/Locking-objects-with-'_isLocked'-and-'_lockType'.md

 ## Configure type of locking

 Adapt provides four types of locking: sequential, unlockFirst, lockLast, and custom.
 Which is used is determined by the model json.
-For menus, this means that the course author adds `"_lockType": "sequential"` (or other lock type) to *course.json*.
+For locking pages on a menu, this means that the course author adds `"_lockType": "sequential"` (or other lock type) to the menu itself.

+The normal use case has the menu at the root level of the course and so the `_lockType` should be added to *course.json*.
+For a sub-menu, the `_lockType` should be added to the content object (in *contentObjects.json*) which is the parent of the pages to be locked.
 Example:
 ```javascript
 "_id": "course",